rmd13/FlyBrain_PAM_TH_DAPI_Labkit/README.md

 A new tif stack file with corrected mask.

 ## Expected run time for demo on a "normal" desktop computer
- 5~20 minnutes
+ 2~20 minnutes, dependent on hardware and GPU.

 # 4. Instructions for use

 ## How to run the software on your data
-change the demo TH-stack to your TH-stacks, then run again.
+Change the demo TH-stack to your TH-stacks, then run again.

-# a link to the code in an open source repository
+# A link to the code in an open source repository
 https://github.com/rmd13/FlyBrain_PAM_TH_DAPI_Labkit

 # License